This privacy notice tells you about what information we collect about you, how we use that information and who we share it with.

 Who we are and what we do

-This Privacy Notice explains how we use and share the personal information of adults and carers for whom we provide care and support.
-For the purposes of Data Protection, Cornwall Council is the Data Controller for your information under Registration Number Z1745294.
+This Privacy Notice explains how we use and share personal information.
+We hold this information for adults and carers for whom we provide care and support.
+For the purposes of Data Protection, Cornwall Council is the Data Controller for your information.
+Our Registration Number is Z1745294.

 What type of personal information do we collect and how do we collect it?